 “Man cannot live by bread alone”.
 Profound words which, however, leave out the necessary addendum, “Man needs bread in order to live on Earth”.
 In the earlier Age, “bread” (i.e. the means of earthly subsistence) was supplied (in principle) by the owner of the work force.
 In the present Age, “bread” is bought by the work force for money and in return for work.
 In the future Age, work will be given freely.
 In return, the society will give freely to supply the necessities of life.
 Karl Marx had an intimation of this in his famous axiom, “from each according to his ability, to each according to his need”: https://simple.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_need.

-We in the more advanced countries stand in 2017 at a point where computers, robotics and the organization of society generally is leading to a situation where many forms of human labour may very soon not be at all required and will be taken over by inorganic or hybrid machines.
+We in the more advanced countries stand in 2017 at a point where computers, robotics, indeed the organization of society generally, lead to a situation where many forms of human labour may very soon not be at all required and will be taken over by inorganic or hybrid machines.
 What then happens to the huge numbers of people displaced from the labour market?
 The conventional answer, the “Iain Dunce Duncan Smith” answer is that such people (possibly half the population of the UK by 2050 or even 2030) will be forced to “seek [non-existent] work” or be more or less starved and made homeless.

 Not only is the conventional approach unjust, but it will inevitably lead to social and political upheaval on a scale not seen for decades, if ever (at least in the UK).
 There has to be a social mechanism by which people are supported economically whether they have paid work or not.
 Here we have, at present, “tax credits” and other forms of social security or “welfare” benefits, including the “unconditional” or “non-judgmental” forms such as Child Benefit and State Pension.